rileydevdzn/fluid-images-picture-element/README.md

 I experimented with two solutions for responsive images in this project: the first using `srcset` and `sizes` attributes on the `<img>` element, and the second using the `<picture>` element.
 I worked with both to investigate the pros and cons of each approach.
 Sometimes as developers we have to work within constraints where a specific method might be unavailable; understanding which methods work best in which situations and being able to provide alternatives is a valuable skill.

-The better solution for this project was using the `<picture>` element, so that I could serve a cropped image on mobile and the full-size image on desktop.
+The better solution for this project was using the `<picture>` element, so that I could serve a cropped image on mobile and the full-sized image on desktop.

 ```html
 <picture>